Understanding the NDIS for young children

-The National Disability Insurance Scheme provides individualised support for people with permanent and significant disability, as well as their families and carers.
+The National Disability Insurance Scheme (NDIS) provides individualised support for people with permanent and significant disability, as well as their families and carers.

-The primary purpose of the NDIS is to support individuals with a significant and permanent disability (participants) to be more independent and engage socially and economically, while delivering a financially sustainable NDIS that builds genuinely connected and engaged communities and stakeholders’.
+The primary purpose of the NDIS is to ‘support individuals with a significant and permanent disability (participants) to be more independent and engage socially and economically while delivering a financially sustainable NDIS that builds genuinely connected and engaged communities and stakeholders’.
 (NDIS Corporate Plan 2022-2026)

 The NDIS website has a wealth of information and we highly recommend you become familiar with the content in depth.
-In particular, the information around eligibility, access and planning are important.
+In particular, the information around eligibility, access, and planning are important.
+Find NDIS Offices and contacts in your area.

 The National Disability Insurance Agency